-When new Big Ten Commissioner Jim Delany announced via conference call to his shocked athletic directors that Penn State would be joining the conference in 1993, he received a 10-second pause of dead air before Michigan's Bo Schembechler picked up his jaw and stated pointedly, "you're shitting me."
+When new Big Ten Commissioner Jim Delany announced via conference call to his shocked athletic directors that Penn State would be joining the conference in 1993, he received a 10-second pause of dead air before Michigan's Bo Schembechler picked up his jaw and stated pointedly, "you're sh**ting me."
 Delany had ignored his ADs and coaches during the expansion process, and instead worked only with the university presidents, who were happy (relatively speaking) to endorse Penn State's membership.
 The ADs and coaches, though, threw such a fit that the entire deal was nearly cancelled.
 The presidents won out, but Penn State was off to a rocky start in its new home, and Delany had learned a valuable lesson before he pursued expansion again.

 Football always gets the headlines in expansion, but you can be certain that Iowa wrestling coach Dan Gable took note of his new conference foe.
-The Hawkeyes had won the Big Ten wrestling championship every year from 1974 through 1992 - 19 straight, with the 1992 margin of victory standing at 81 team points over 2nd place Wisconsin.
+The Hawkeyes had won the Big Ten wrestling championship every year from 1974 through 1992 - 19 straight, with their 1992 margin of victory standing at a whopping 81 team points over 2nd place Wisconsin.
 But his Hawks, despite winning the National Championship in both 1991 and 1992, were just 4-3-1 against Penn State in dual meets the last five years.
 And there was already some bad blood.

 Three straight losses was just about enough for Gable.
 In 1990, Iowa was looking for a fight when the Lions came to Iowa City.
 Predictably, that's what happened.
-Jeff Prescott (a 2x NCAA Champ) and Terry Brands (a 2x NCAA Champ) were both disqualified from their match - the rare double disqualification.
+Jeff Prescott (a 2x NCAA Champ) and Terry Brands (a 2x NCAA Champ) were both disqualified from their opening 118-lb match - the rare double disqualification.
 Iowa won at Carver Hawkeye 5-22, and six weeks later, they put the wood to Penn State at National Duals, 3-31.

 Iowa took the next season's dual as well, 6-32 at Rec Hall.
 But the Lions and Hawks met again that season in the semi-finals of National Duals.
 Prescott tech fall'ed Chad Zaputil, a 3-time national runner up.
 Troy Sunderland and Tim Wittman beat Iowa's Steiner brothers, Troy and Terry, and Penn State won on criteria, 18-18 to advance to the finals.
-There, they beat Oklahoma State 21-18 to take the Duals title.
+There, they beat Oklahoma State 21-18 to win the National Duals title.

 Losing never sat well with Dan Gable, of course.
 So when Penn State officially became a Big Ten member for the 1992/1993 season, Gable knew he had a legitimate challenger to his Big Ten conference reign.
 Who would be Penn State's first opponent as a member of the Big Ten, to welcome them to the conference?
 Gable's Hawks, of course.
 They were already on the schedule.
 Iowa traveled to Rec Hall in early December and the two squads tied, 18-18.